 - And eventually offers the payment to the insured

 The key to anything decentralized is, as we’ve said before, ‘disintermediation.’
 This refers to the replacement of inefficient middleman with efficient, effective, and transparent programs.
-On the same principle, decentralized insurance can replace some of the functions with code, which will allow for greater efficiency and participation.
+On the same principle, decentralized insurances can replace some of the functions with code, which will allow for greater efficiency and participation.

 Let’s look back at the example of crop insurance.
 This policy is a fairly significant iteration of decentralized insurance because each intermediary is important to the final calculation.

-The liability realization, the actual event (which triggers the insurance payout), would be tracked by an oracle.
+The liability realization, the actual event (which triggers the payout), would be tracked by an oracle.
 Put simply an oracle is anything that provides data, any data.
 It could be weather data, price data, or even social data.
 For crop insurance, the relevant data points could be anything that could affect the growth of the crops.
 From the centimeters of rainfall, the variable purchase price-per-crop, yield-rate, to even such things as locust eggs hatchings per-capita.
 Who knew?
 These oracles could receive data from measurement devices, which feeds information to both parties (insured and insurer), free of bias.

-The insurance payout would emanate from a pool of investors/insurers who each contribute to avoiding the financial cost of the liability of risk.
+The payout would emanate from a pool of investors/insurers who each contribute to avoiding the financial cost of the liability of risk.
 Once the terms are agreed (based on periodic premiums, deductibles, nature of risk, degrees of coverage, measurement, oracle-feed, the trigger for payout, and other potential conditions) the entire policy is wrapped in a smart contract.
 Put simply, a smart contract is a computer program that is automatically triggered based on conditions agreed upon by the parties to the contract.

 Decentralized insurance at play